open-telemetry/semantic-conventions/docs/attributes-registry/geo.md

 ## Geo Attributes

-Geo fields can carry data about a specific location related to an event.
+Geo fields can carry data about a specific location related to an telemetry item.
 This geolocation information can be derived from techniques such as Geo IP, or be user-supplied.

 | Attribute              | Type   | Description                                                                                                                                                           | Examples                         | Stability                                                        |
 | ---------------------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------- | ---------------------------------------------------------------- |